plexil-group/plexil_docs/Appendices/References.rst

 References
 ==========

-24 February, 2022
+*Updated Apr 29, 2026*

-The following is a bibliography of PLEXIL-related publications, organized by category.
-Entries beginning with '[...]' are cited in this wiki.
+The following is a partial bibliography of PLEXIL-related publications from the PLEXIL teams at NASA and its collaborators, organized by category.
+Entries beginning with '[...]' are cited in this user guide.

 .. contents::